91ahmed/JsInspector/README.md

 ## Js-Inspector
-<dd> Pure javascript library to validate your application's incoming data.
-Include several validation rules that you may apply to the data. </dd>
+<dd> Pure javascript library for data validation, allow javascript developers to validate the application incoming data with a variety of validation rules. </dd>

 #### # How to Use
 ``` html